Annie Rixon and Captain Thunderbolt

 Harold White was National Librarian from 1947 to 1970, and even when he retired he maintained an active involvement in its affairs.
 There’s all sorts of strange stuff in his private papers that never ended up on official files, but why would these be there?

 The papers included seven items related to Annie Rixon (1886-1975), the Australian author of a controversial book on the bushranger known as Captain Thunderbolt.
-It was initially published in 1903 under the pseudonym Ambrose Pratt.
-A reprint appeared in 1948 under the Rixon name.
-In it she argued that Frederick Ward was not Captain Thunderbolt, but that it was actually Frederick Alfred Britten.
+This was based on reminiscences by the bushranger's colleague William Monckton (1855-1942) as initially published in 1903 by editor Douglas Pratt under the title Three Years with Thunderbolt.
+Rixon obtained the rights to the story from Monckton and in 1940 republished them in a different form.
+This was followed by a reprint and re-editing, along with extra material in the form of a novelisation which appeared during 1948 under the Annie Rixon name and was simply titled Captain Thunderbolt.
+In it she argued that Frederick Ward was not Captain Thunderbolt, but that it was actually fellow bushranger Frederick Alfred Britten.
+Rixon portrayed him therein as an Australian Robin Hood.
 The book subsequently formed the basis for the 1951 Australian film Captain Thunderbolt, produced by Associated Television Pty.
 Ltd. of Sydney.
 According to the Annie Rixon Papers catalogue entry in the State Library of New South Wales:

 Anne Louisa Rixon was born 21 November 1885 at Spring Valley near Armidale, New South Wales.
 Her father David Rixon was a blacksmith, and in approximately 1860 he moved his family from England to New South Wales to work in the goldfields.
 Annie grew up on the family farm Hollybank near Guyra, and later trained as a nurse in Sydney.